c9s/AssetKit/README.md

 $loader = new AssetToolkit\AssetLoader($config);

 // load asset from a directory that might contains a manifest file,
-// Note: Since you're going to put the .assetkit.php file
+// Note: Since you're going to put the assetkit.yml file
 //       In your VCS, you should use relative path instead of
 //       absolute path.
 $asset = $loader->register("tests/assets/jquery");